 - How to get golden tools in New Horizons

 - How to make money in New Horizons

 Gather the proper equipment

-Before going out to the beach, you’ll need to buy yourself a wetsuit.
-Head on over to Nook’s Cranny and look in the cabinet that usually holds plants, tools, and wallpaper.
-You’ll now see a randomly selected wetsuit design.
+To get one, head on over to Nook’s Cranny and look in the cabinet that usually holds plants, tools, and wallpaper.
+You’ll see a randomly selected wetsuit design.
 Purchase one of these — our horizontal stripes wetsuit cost 3,000 bells — and put it on to enable your swimming ability.

 Look for sea creatures

 Swimming and diving are fun diversions on their own, but New Horizons has also introduced a brand new page of the Critterpedia for players to uncover in the form of sea creatures.
 These can only be found out in the ocean, and players must dive underwater to find them.